 After your hike, stay in the downtown area and grab some lunch at one of the many restaurants in and around Bernard Ave (The Bohemian Café, Krafty Kitchen, or Antico Pizza are excellent options).
 Downtown you can stroll the 2km boardwalk that leads from City Park, all the way to the Rotary Marsh Bird Sanctuary, and try and spot the Osprey, turtles, and maybe even deer.
 With cool little boutiques and stores, this area is great for shopping, coffee breaks, and overall people watching.

 Day 4: Trestle Bridges and Indoor Fun

 Photo by: Destination BC and Kari Medig

 One of the most spectacular places to visit in Kelowna is Myra Canyon Trestles along the Kettle Valley Railway.
 Originally built between 1912 – 1914, this 12 km section that runs through Myra Canyon includes 18 restored trestle bridges and two tunnels.
-It’s a breathtaking area to explore, and with it being relatively flat, it's a nice easy hike or bike.
+It’s a breathtaking area to explore, and with it being virtually flat, it's a nice easy hike or bike.
 Bike rentals are only available until early October, so make sure you bring your own if you would like to bike the trestles.
 Once the snow has fallen, it also makes for a great snowshoe adventure.

 After several days of exploring Kelowna’s outdoor playground – it’s time to take the fun inside, and you’ll find many options to keep you entertained.
 You can learn how to throw axes at Axe Monkey's, discover the world of simulators and enjoy a huge selection of adventures at Simplex Sportszone, or get some energy out of the kids at Eneryplex which has activities for all different age groups.
-You can check each businesses website for their Covid-19 updates and measures.

 Day 5: Understand the Roots